jatu-studiobox/node-red-contrib-node-line-api/README.md

 # node-red-contrib-node-line-api
 LINE API nodes for NODE-RED.
-Each versin consists of the following nodes:
+Each version consists of the following nodes:

 ## Version